facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 -   twitter like stream
     -   stream, not inbox metaphor

+I wanted something that would show me interesting stuff every time I opened it, not a backlog to get through every day.

--   I also wanted to incorporate some features of note taking apps, particularly from Google keep, the one I (reluctantly) use more often.
-I wanted to have stuff like pinned and archived items, tags, favorites.
+-   I also wanted to incorporate a few features from note-taking apps, like pinning, bookmarking and archiving items.

 -   I wanted something that allowed me to uniformly mix blogs, link aggregators and my mastodon feed.
 (I eventually extended this to ingesting other notification streams like Goodreads and Github)
     -   different sources would have to be customizable to have a good and consistent look and feel regardless of what each source would publish in their rss or api